Blog

 Here’s the deal with water hardness: it’s basically just how much calcium and magnesium are dissolved in your water.
 Doesn’t sound too scary, right?

+The problem kicks in when that water gets heated.
 Those minerals start forming crystalline deposits (scale, if you want the technical term).
 And that scale?
 It accumulates anywhere hot water flows or sits, making your water heater a scale magnet.

 The Numbers Behind North Texas Water Quality